The Eight Point Face Lift, at BrightNewMe

 The MD Codes (below) are the more advanced development of the 8-point lift.
 The technique of using these codes involves careful planning, after listening to a patient’s concerns and analysing the face, both at rest and on expression.
 This is followed by the injection of dermal fillers (from Allergan’s Juvederm Vycross range of products) at specific sites, as shown in the images below.

 In essence the 8-point lift is an over-simplification of the full face MD Codes.
 This is very much a bespoke treatment, such that both the precise sites (as well as the number of sites treated) will vary with each patient, depending on bone structure and age-related changes.
-Many patients tell me they want to look less tired, for example, or perhps less saggy, less angry, less sad, or just a bit lifted.
-The MD Codes will address your particular concerns and results in a redefined, a refreshed look.
+Many patients tell me they want to look less tired, for example, or perhaps less saggy, less angry, less sad, or just a bit lifted.
+The MD Codes will address your particular concerns.
+It results in a re-defined, a refreshed look.

-Dermal fillers should no longer lead to a tell-tale pillow face look- with the MD codes the there is lifting in the right areas, replacing lost volume, rather than over-inflating and chasing lines such as from the nose to mouth.
-Furthermore, in the unlikely event that a patient did not like the result, the fillers can be dissolved with an injection and the effects reverted- something which cannot be said for surgical procedures.
-No wonder the incidence of plastic surgery is declining!
+Dermal fillers should no longer lead to a tell-tale pillow face look.
+With the MD codes there is lifting in the right areas, replacing lost volume, rather than over-inflating and filling out lines.
+Furthermore, in the unlikely event that a patient did not like the result, the fillers can be dissolved with an injection and the effects reverted- something which cannot be said for surgical procedures, nor for some other types of dermal fillers.

 Treatment undertaken in one session: